-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project includes the installation of a new greenhouse.
-The project is not located in proximity to unique natural features or water resources; therefore, construction activities will not affect quality or access to these resources.
-Vegetation, Wildlife 2 The proposed project includes the installation of a new greenhouse.
-The project area has already been previously disturbed for farm operations.
-Although there will be some pruning of trees, the project is not anticipated to negatively impact trees, vegetation, wildlife, or native plant communities.
-No tree clearing, besides the removal of a dead tree, will occur.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
+Lake Poncena is located along the eastern and southeastern boundary of the applicant's property.
+No construction or project activities will occur within the waterbody or affect quality or access to Lake Poncena.
+No tree clearing or pruning is anticipated prior to greenhouse construction.
+Vegetation, Wildlife 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
+The project area has already been previously disturbed for residential home placement and farm operations; therefore, the project is not anticipated to result in any new impacts to trees, vegetation, wildlife, or native plant communities.
+No tree clearing or pruning is anticipated prior to greenhouse construction.
+Climate Change 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.

-Environmental Assessment Factor Impact Code Impact Evaluation CLIMATE AND ENERG Y Climate Change Impacts 2 The project includes the installation of a new greenhouse.
 The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
 The Climate Mapping for Resilience and Adaptation Assessment tool (https://resilience.climate.gov/#assessment-tool) provides historical and future climate data for five common climate-related hazards (extreme heat, drought, wildfires, flooding, and coastal inundation).
 The data model for the census tract that includes application location does not indicate a significant increase in hazard risks from climate change for drought, wildfire, or flooding, when comparing historical data (1976-2005) to future projections.
 The model projects a greater number of days where temperatures will exceed 90 degrees Fahrenheit after 2015, which is a systemic trend in the model across the Island.
 The specific activities proposed for this economic development project are limited in scale and land impacts.
-The proposed greenhouse construction activities are for individual farm use and will not result in a significant increase in electricity or water draw.
-The greenhouse will allow the applicant to control the water to the crops and will reduce the amount needed compared to open air farming which often results in higher evapotranspiration.
-The equipment that will be used during construction and operation will also be limited to occasional use at this specific land parcel, and therefore will not generate a significant amount of greenhouse gas.
-Energy Efficiency 2 The project will not result in significant additional energy consumption as it involves only the construction of a greenhouse using self-powered construction equipment on an existing farm and will not require any expansion to existing power facilities.
+The proposed freight container to be transformed into a vertical greenhouse and the installation of electricity and water are for individual farm use and will not result in a significant increase in utility consumption.
+The equipment that will be used during installation and operation will also be limited to occasional use at this specific land parcel, and therefore will not generate a significant amount of greenhouse gas.
+Additionally, project activities will not result in tree clearing that would contribute to a loss in carbon capture.
+Energy Efficiency 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
+The project will not result in significant additional energy consumption as it involves only the construction of a storage container to be transformed into a vertical greenhouse using self-powered construction equipment on an existing farm.
+New electricity lines will be installed underground to connect the greenhouse to the existing residential structure which will involve a slight increase in energy consumption.
+The project will not require any expansion to existing power facilities.